onionisi/django-tokenapi/README.md

 Add `tokenapi` to your `INSTALLED_APPS`.

-Ensure that `django.contrib.auth.backends.ModelBackend` is in your `AUTHENTICATION_BACKENDS`.
+Ensure that `mongoengine.django.auth.MongoEngineBackend` is in your `AUTHENTICATION_BACKENDS`.

 Add `tokenapi.backends.TokenBackend` to your `AUTHENTICATION_BACKENDS`.